o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/concepts.md

 For more information, see [Programming with Gems](/docs/userguide/gems/_index.md)\.

 **Runtime**
 A standalone game is referred to as the runtime\.
-It can be run through a platform\-specific launcher, such as a console, or in the Lumberyard Editor\.
+It can be run through a platform\-specific launcher or in the Lumberyard Editor\.
 A runtime uses the Lumberyard asset system to access only those product assets that were bundled with the game\.

 **Scan Folder**
 Scan folders are scanned for assets during game runtime\.
 A set of scan folders are designated in the `AssetProcessorPlatformConfig.ini` file\.
 Scan folders are defined when the Asset Processor starts\.
 They cannot be added, removed, or renamed during runtime\.